 Let the fish lay for twenty minutes in cold salt water.
-Place it on a gridiron, across a dripping pan and bake in a moderately hot oven for an hour, if the fish is large.
+Place it on a gridiron, across a dripping-pan, and bake in a moderately hot oven for an hour, if the fish is large.
 Half that time will be sufficient for a small fish.
 Butter the top just before serving, and put back in the oven for a minute to brown nicely.
-To the gravy that has dropped into the dripping pan, add one tablespoonful of Worcestshire sauce, one of tomato catsup, and the juice of one lemon.
-Beat a heaping teaspoonful of Graham flour in a little cold water, and thicken.
+To the gravy that has dropped into the dripping-pan, add 1 tablespoon Worcestershire sauce, 1 of tomato eatsup, and the juice of 1 lemon.
+Beat a heaping teaspoon of flour in a little cold water, and thicken.
 Serve this sauce with the fish.